 A furnace switch is more accurately called a furnace disconnect or furnace disconnect switch.
-And those names are pretty self-explanatory: it's a switch that disconnects the power to the furnace.
+Those names are pretty self-explanatory: This is the switch used to disconnect the power to the furnace, turning it on and off as needed.
 Most building codes require a furnace switch or "disconnecting means" within sight of the furnace itself.
-It's usually mounted onto the side of the furnace or on a wall nearby.
-The switch allows you or your plumber or repair technician to shut off the electricity to the furnace without having to go to the breaker box and switch off the circuit breaker, among other benefits.
+It's usually mounted on the side of the furnace or a wall nearby.
+Among other benefits, this switch allows you or your repair technician to shut off the electricity to the furnace without having to go to the main service panel to switch off the circuit breaker.

 Furnace switches come in two basic varieties.
 The current standard is a single-pole switch similar to a standard light switch.
 The switch must be rated for the voltage and amperage of the furnace circuit.

 Some local codes may allow a "lockable breaker" as a furnace disconnect, in place of a switch near the furnace.
-Given the lack of convenience and potential safety risk (how lockable is that breaker?), this isn't an ideal setup and probably isn't recommended for new furnace installations.
+Given the lack of convenience and potential safety risk, this isn't an ideal setup and it isn't recommended for new furnace installations.
 But if your old furnace doesn't have a disconnect switch within sight of the furnace itself, check the circuit breaker to see if it has a locking device.
-If not, it's a good idea to have a disconnect switch installed, for the next time the furnace needs maintenance or repairs.
+If not, it's a good idea to have a disconnect switch installed to ensure safety for the next time the furnace needs maintenance or repairs.